 After our first few trips, we decided we needed to share our photos with others, but we didn’t have a website, so I sent our photos to one of the few ghost town websites on the internet at that time, hoping they would post them with our findings.
 To our regret, we never got a response.
 I had recently started learning to write HTML code, so I decided we would start our own website.
 One afternoon, I bought the domain name “Ghosts of North Dakota,” a metaphorical title meant to signify our fascination with echoes of the past (and which would also unintentionally attract fans of the supernatural), and built a comically rudimentary website.
 As amateurish as it was, we immediately started getting positive feedback in such quantity that we realized we had to continue.

 And, here we are.
-Fourteen years later, we have traveled to every county in the state in pursuit of ghost towns and abandoned places.
+All these years later, we have traveled to every county in the state in pursuit of ghost towns and abandoned places.
+We’ve visited an abandoned asylum, a one-of-a-kind military base, and hundreds of other vanishing places.
 We’ve upgraded our camera gear and our photography knowledge, and we’ve graduated from railroad maps and road atlases to Google Earth and satellite navigation.
-We’ve put three vehicles permanently out to pasture in the endeavor, we’ve published five books, met some interesting, friendly characters, been chased out of places by some not-so-friendly ones, and had a blast every single minute.
+We’ve put three vehicles permanently out to pasture in the endeavor (one of those stories is here), we’ve published five books, met some interesting, friendly characters, been chased out of places by some not-so-friendly ones, and had a blast every single minute.
 This project started by accident.

 It won’t be long before we’re out there again, kicking up clouds of dust on some lightly traveled gravel road leading to another fascinating destination.
 Thank you so much for coming along for the ride.